opnsense/docs/source/manual/how-tos/guestnet.rst

   "packets_in":3181,
   "clientState":"AUTHORIZED"}

-It would go a bit to far to explain standard html and java scripting used for our simple popup, but a full demo template can be downloaded:
+It would go a bit to far to explain standard HTML and JavaScript used for our simple popup, but a full demo template can be downloaded:

 :download:`Download the example Template (with popup) <resources/template_popup.zip>`